milfrisi/generative-art-generator/README.md

 one that allows you to deploy your code directly to HDFS and it will probably the one that you execute the most if you use Scaffolding.

-The command does three things:
+The command does four things:

 * Copies your code to HDFS (`<your-project>/src/`)
 * Packages your code into a zip file that Spark workflows can use and copies it to HDFS (`<your-project>/src.zip`)
 * Creates a copy of `job.properties` next to every `workflow.xml` and `coordinator.xml` file in HDFS
+* If you use any Jinja templating in your sql/hql files, it performs all the variable substitutions before copying these files to HDFS (this includes all the `{{}}` variables and Jinja constructs, but not the `${}` ones).

 ### The command